Deploy Secure Mesh Site v2 in GCP (ClickOps)

 -

-Leave the Attached to field as blank as you will eventually attach the IP address to the CE when you launch the instance.
+Leave the Attached to field as blank as you need to eventually attach the IP address to the CE when you launch the instance.

 Figure: Configure the Reserve External IP Address